yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 **Disk size/Node**: Enter the disk size per node in GB.

 Dedicated clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
-Refer to [Configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).
+Refer to [Scale and configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).

-Monthly total costs for the cluster are based on the total number of vCPUs and estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
+Monthly total costs for the cluster are based on the number of vCPUs and estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../../cloud-admin/cloud-billing-costs/).

 #### Configure VPC